lowysole/zork/README.md

 It's a Zork style game.
 You need to investigate the rooms of the game picking objects and deciphering the unknowns that the level raises.

 ### Story
-We are on 2020.
+We are in 2020.
 This hospital has a virus (corona-shaped) that can cause global chaos.
 You're a secret agent.
 Your mission?
 To recover that virus before it is too late.
 Take it back.
 Good Luck.

-##  Instalation
+##  Installation

 Game for Windows(x86)